Lindsay J.K. Nichols

 Lindsay J.K.
 Nichols, vice president of marketing and communications at America’s Charities, works to drive social change, professionally and personally.
 She is a seasoned communications strategist whose work has spanned the nonprofit, corporate, legal, healthcare, consumer, and government sectors for 20 years.
 Lindsay specializes in dynamic social purpose communications, digital marketing, traditional/social media, media training, grassroots and crisis communications, branding, and message development.
 Lindsay's work has helped impact public policy, change people's behavior, and live healthier, more equitable lives.

-A member of the organization’s senior leadership team, Lindsay guides and oversees the strategy and execution of marketing and communications efforts with a major emphasis on increased growth for America's Charities' brand visibility, recognition, and earned revenue, as well as its nonprofit members, and employer clients.
-She serves as the project lead for America's Charities' Research Series, including the latest Snapshot Employee Research report, detailing what U.S. employees think about workplace giving, volunteering, and CSR.
+A member of the organization’s senior leadership team, Lindsay guides and oversees the strategy and execution of marketing and communications efforts with a major emphasis on increased growth for America's Charities' brand visibility, recognition, and earned revenue, as well as its nonprofit members and employer clients.
+She serves as the project lead for America's Charities' original research, including the latest Snapshot Employee Donor Research report, detailing U.S. employees' workplace giving, volunteering, and CSR expectations, values, and preferences.

 Lindsay was a judge of the US Chamber of Commerce Foundation's Corporate Citizens Awards, in the Best Community Improvement Program category, in 2021, as she did in 2019 and 2018.
 She has been a judge of the Washington Women in Public Relations’ (WWPR) Emerging Leader Awards.
 Lindsay has been featured in the Whole Whale podcast, “Understanding Workplace Giving with America’s Charities,” and the inaugural Van Eperen/Capitol Communicator “Communicator Spotlight” video series.